redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/breaking-change-notes.md

 #### Form Control

-* `--pf-c-form-control--readonly--focus--BackgroundColor` was renamed to `--pf-c-form-control--readonly--BackgroundColor`.
+`--pf-c-form-control--readonly--focus--BackgroundColor` was renamed to `--pf-c-form-control--readonly--BackgroundColor`.
 All references to the old variable name should be updated to reference the new variable name instead.

+#### File Upload
-* `--pf-c-form-control--readonly--focus--PaddingBottom` was removed.
-Any reference to it should be removed as it is no longer used in patternfly.
+The following variables were removed.
+All references to them should be removed as they are no longer used in patternfly.

+* `--pf-c-file-upload__file-select__c-button--m-control--disabled--BackgroundColor`
+* `--pf-c-file-upload__file-select__c-button--m-control--disabled--after--BorderTopColor`
+* `--pf-c-file-upload__file-select__c-button--m-control--disabled--after--BorderRightColor`
+* `--pf-c-file-upload__file-select__c-button--m-control--disabled--after--BorderBottomColor`
+* `--pf-c-file-upload__file-select__c-button--m-control--disabled--after--BorderLeftColor`
+* `--pf-c-file-upload__file-select__c-button--m-control--disabled--after--BorderWidth`

 ## fix(pagination): removed options menu per page text styling [(#3047)](https://github.com/patternfly/patternfly/pull/3047)
 This PR removes the `.pf-c-pagination__menu-text` element from the pagination options menu items.
 The options menu item text should just be normal text.